Code-Institute-Submissions/Upon-Wonder/README.md

 - Verify that the hero image covers the width of the viewport.
 - Verify that the hover effect works on the Instagram icon next to each band members name and that they link to the Instagram start page.
-- Verify that the hover effects works on the social media icons and that they link to their respective social media pages.
+- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers:
 - Google Chrome